 Related:

-What are the Symptoms of Fever and Chills and the Treatment for Fever and Chills?
+What are the Symptoms of Constant Fatigue and the Treatment for Constant Fatigue?

 ADHD can cause significant difficulties in a person’s daily life.
 For example, adults with ADHD may have trouble completing tasks at work, which can lead to negative consequences in their professional life.
 They may also struggle to maintain healthy relationships with partners, friends, and family members.
 This can lead to feelings of frustration, anger, and low self-esteem.